labd/go-commercelayer-sdk/api/docs/PriceUpdateDataRelationships.md

 `func (o *PriceUpdateDataRelationships) HasSku() bool`

 HasSku returns a boolean if a field has been set.

+### GetPriceTiers

+`func (o *PriceUpdateDataRelationships) GetPriceTiers() PriceDataRelationshipsPriceTiers`

+GetPriceTiers returns the PriceTiers field if non-nil, zero value otherwise.

+### GetPriceTiersOk

+`func (o *PriceUpdateDataRelationships) GetPriceTiersOk() (*PriceDataRelationshipsPriceTiers, bool)`

+GetPriceTiersOk returns a tuple with the PriceTiers field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPriceTiers

+`func (o *PriceUpdateDataRelationships) SetPriceTiers(v PriceDataRelationshipsPriceTiers)`

+SetPriceTiers sets PriceTiers field to given value.

+### HasPriceTiers

+`func (o *PriceUpdateDataRelationships) HasPriceTiers() bool`

+HasPriceTiers returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)